-On December 18, the extension of the Investment Tax Credit (ITC) was formally approved and included broad bipartisan support by California’s congressional delegation.
+On December 18, the extension of the Investment Tax Credit (ITC) was formally approved with broad bipartisan support by California’s congressional delegation.
 Congress voted to extend the 30% solar credit from 2016 until 2019, at which time it moves to 26% in 2020 and 22% in 2021.
 The extension applies to residential and commercial solar installations.
 However, for commercial projects, the 10% credit remains in place after 2021, per existing tax law.

 For those who purchase a system, the tax credit is available to use as needed until the total amount is claimed.
 For those who lease a system, the credit goes to the company providing the lease, but is reflected in lower lease payments.